dgsasha/qualia-gtk-theme/README.md

 # dg GNOME theme
 **A Libadwaita + macOS + Yaru theme for GNOME 42**

-*Kinda crazy but I like the look of it.*

 ![Screenshot of the dark theme](images/dark.png)

 ![Screenshot of the light theme](images/light.png)